its-rajesh/Audio-Bleeding-Removal/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE]() file for details.
+This project is licensed under the GNU General Public License - see the [LICENSE]() file for details.